Below are the rules for the The Amazing Spaghetti Machine Contest 2014.

 - A score will be given to each team at the completion of the second run of their machine, with a running tally being publicly announced and recorded at the contest venue.

-- The overall winners will be announced at the conclusion of the second day of competition on 28th August 2013, following the tallying of all scores.
-Winners will also be published online at the Contest website on 29th August 2013.
-The top-placed team at the end of the first day of competition will be encouraged to have at least one representative present at the end of the second day of competition, should their team finish as Contest winners.
+- The overall winners will be announced at the conclusion of the second day of competition on 29 May 2014, following the tallying of all scores.
+Winners will also be published online at the Contest website on 30 May 2014.

 - The judges’ decision is final and no appeals or protest will be heard.